catbyte-io/whimsical-whiskers/README.md

 # whimsical-whiskers
 Welcome to Whimsical Whiskers!

+# Features
 This is the place to view your favorite Warrior Cat characters as they may appear in real life.
-Choose from the list of characters to view an interpretation of what breed the character might be, breed temperament, and images from the Cat API.
+Choose from the list of characters to view an interpretation of what breed the character might be, breed temperament, and images from the Cat API - all on the server side.

 While you are here, you can also find cats near you who need a forever home.
 Type your zipcode into the search bar to find cats at an adoption center near you.
 Use the arrows to navigate between cats.
+This is a client side app that uses the power of the Petfinder API.

+# Information
+Whimsical Whiskers was created using the create-vite-express npm package.
+You can find the vite-express repo here: https://github.com/szymmis/vite-express

 # Requirements - The application will not work without these
 npm